o3de/o3de.org/content/docs/user-guide/components/reference/terrain/world.md

 ---
 linktitle: Terrain World
 title: Terrain World Component
-description: 'Open 3D Engine (O3DE) Terrain World component reference.'
+description: The Terrain World component allows the bounds of the world and the height query resolution to be set.
 toc: true
 ---